near/nearcore/docs/architecture/how/serialization.md

 }
 ```

-Afterwards, such proto file is fed to protoc ‘compiler’ that returns an
+Afterwards, such a proto file is fed to protoc ‘compiler’ that returns
-auto-generated code (in our case rust code) - that can be directly imported into
+auto-generated code (in our case Rust code) - that can be directly imported into
 your library.

 The main benefit of protocol buffers is their backwards compatibility (as long